iamnotorious/iamnotorious/README.md

 # 💫 About Me:
 Hey there! 👋 I'm Akash Ujjainkar, a passionate Data Engineer with a knack for turning complex data challenges into streamlined solutions.
 With a strong foundation in computer science and over 5 years of professional experience, I thrive on designing and implementing data pipelines, crafting robust architectures, and contributing to data-driven innovation.

 My journey has led me to work with leading tech companies, where I played a pivotal role in optimizing data workflows, orchestrating pipelines, and collaborating on intricate system designs.
-My experience extends to fintech domains, strengthening my expertise in data management for impactful insights.
+My experience extends to multiple domains, strengthening my expertise in data management for impactful insights.

 I love to dabble with cutting-edge technologies like Python, SQL, and cloud platforms, empowering businesses to harness the power of their data.
 Beyond coding, I'm an avid learner, team player, and problem solver, eager to explore new horizons in the realm of data engineering.